makerdao/dai-ui/packages/dai-ui-theme-maker/README.md

 ### Modifiers

+These terms can be used to extend the main tokens.
+Modifiers should remain agnostic from color information or UI specificity, allowing for color mode variations and re-use.

 | Name      | Description                                                                                                                                                          | Example Use                                                                                                             |
 | :-------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------- |
 | -Alt      | Generic alternative color shade from the referenced color.                                                                                                           | Hover state                                                                                                             |